armyofevilrobots/helenplatt.ca/content/art/allgoodthings.md

 weight: 30
 ---

 Mixed-media paintings on panels.
-Includes quality deep aluminum frame.
+Includes Opus Sumo Metal frame.
 Price does not include shipping.